Food Law Blog

 The way food and drink producers, manufacturers, retailers and suppliers label food is changing as of January 1 2021, and you need to be ready.

-When the UK exited the European Union on 31 January 2020, the transition period was set in motion which ends on the 31 December this year.
+When the UK exited the European Union on 31 January 2020, the transition period was set in motion which ends on 31 December this year.
 Once the transition period has ended, rules on food and drink are labelled will change.

-The legal requirements on packaging and labelling food are set out in the Food Information and Regulations 2014 in England, which enables local authorities to enforce the European Food Information to Consumers (FIC) Regulation 1169/2011.
+The legal requirements on packaging and labelling food are set out in the Food Information and Regulations 2014 in England, which enables local authorities to enforce the European Food Information to Consumers (FIC) Regulation 1169/2011

 With Britain’s exit from the European Union, they can no longer call themselves members of the EU which means all the food and drink labelled with EU certification and origin stamps has to change.

-At Roythornes Solicitors, we have over 60 years of experience helping clients with their food and drink related legal issues.
+At Roythornes Solicitors, we have over 60 years of experience helping clients with their food and drink-related legal issues.
 The following are the major food and drink labelling changes you need to be aware of before they become a legal requirement at the end of 2020.

 Every industry is different, so it’s important that you check with your EU importer to find out how the labelling requirements will affect your products.